blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ```

 ## Wondrous Items

+### Ever Ice Heart
+If pressed to one's chest, the heart will shatter and meld to cover their heart in ever ice.
+This grants an additional 2d6 max HP, resistence to cold damage, and weakness to fire damage.

+### Frozen Flame
+This crystal ignites when exposed to flame, staying until doused.
+It's flame is cold to the touch and spreads a teal ice flame which burns without destroying what it burns.
+Living things react as if to regular fire, but swapping fire damage for cold damage.

+### Averaging Machine
+Pressing the button on this stopwatch causes a distortion in probabilities.
+The next d20 roll made by you is replaced with a 10.
+After use, this machine must be wound up for 1 hour.

+### Fast Watch
+Pressing the button on this stopwatch casts haste on the wielder.
+After use, this machine must be wound up for 8 hours.

 ### Dowsing Crystal
 By dangling this crystal on a chain, one can locate water sources within a few miles.